Academic Policies and Procedures

 Academic credit may be granted for education obtained through a variety of nontraditional methods including continuing education, non-accredited private and technical college coursework, military training, and credit by examination.
 Students planning to transfer to a four-year institution are advised to confer with the institution to which they plan to transfer regarding acceptance of nontraditional credit.

-The evaluation of nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools (SACS).
+The evaluation of nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Credit may also be awarded based on recommendations contained in the National Guide to Educational Credit for Training Programs published by the American Council on Education.
-A copy of this guide is located in the Admission and Records Office.

-Nontraditional credit will be evaluated and approved by the division chair/director of the subject area for which the credit is being requested, using the following guidelines:
+Nontraditional credit will be evaluated and approved by the division director of the subject area for which the credit is being requested, using the following guidelines:

 - Texas Success Initiative requirements, including course pre/co-requisites, must be met prior to the award of nontraditional credit.